Microsoft co-founder Bill Gates leaves board

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Microsoft late on Friday announced that co-founder Bill Gates has left its board of directors to devote more time to philanthropy.
+SAN FRANCISCO: Microsoft on Friday announced that co-founder Bill Gates has left its board of directors to devote more time to philanthropy.

 Gates left his CEO position in 2000, handing the company reins to Steve Ballmer to devote more time to his charitable foundation.